graphhopper/graphhopper/docs/android/index.md

 ## Locus Add-On

-The developer of Locus has create a routing plugin for [locus](http://www.locusmap.eu/) the source code for the add-on is available [here](https://bitbucket.org/asamm/locus-add-on-graphhopper) and could be useful for other Map-apps too.
-The discussion is happing [here](http://forum.locusmap.eu/index.php?topic=4036.0).
+The developer of Locus has create a routing plugin for [locus](http://www.locusmap.eu/) the source code for the add-on is available [here](https://bitbucket.org/asamm/locus-map-add-on-graphhopper) and could be useful for other Map-apps too.
+The discussion is [here](http://forum.locusmap.eu/index.php?topic=4036.0).

 ## Cruiser App

-The free offline map app [Cruiser](https://play.google.com/store/apps/details?id=gr.talent.cruiser) is using GraphHopper routing and allows also other things.
+The free offline map app [Cruiser](http://wiki.openstreetmap.org/wiki/Cruiser) is using GraphHopper routing and allows also other things.

 ## Limitations